Skip to content

 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser

-• RemoteSigned: local scripts can run; downloaded scripts require a digital signature
+• RemoteSigned: local scripts can run; remotely downloaded scripts require a digital signature

-• Unrestricted: all scripts can run (not recommended)
+• Unrestricted: all scripts are allowed to run (not recommended)

-Issue: After installing Claude Code, PowerShell cannot find the claude command.
+Problem: After installing Claude Code, PowerShell reports that the claude command can't be found.

 Solution: